Dental Implants Indianapolis, Indiana

 Are your ready to replace your missing teeth and restore your smile?

 “Don’t be afraid to Smile.”

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 What is a dental implant?

 Dental implants are made of titanium.
-A completed implant includes three pieces: the implant itself (a titanium screw that is placed in the jawbone), the abutment (a connector between the implant and crown) and the crown (the part that is visible and looks like a tooth). our doctors will place the implant and the abutment, and the crown will be completed by your general dentist.
+A completed dental implant includes three pieces: the implant itself (a titanium screw that is placed in the jawbone), the abutment (a connector between the implant and crown) and the crown (the part that is visible and looks like a tooth).
+Our doctors will place the implant and the abutment, and the crown will be completed by your general dentist.

 Time is of the Essence